steady-media/slate/source/includes/_publication.md

-paying-members-count | the count of paying members of the publication trial-members-count | the count of trial members of the publication guest-members-count | the count of guest members of the publication monthly-amount-in_cents | the sum of the membership fees, the publication earns in a month editor-name | the name of the publisher as shown on the Steady Page trial-period-activated | boolean if trial memberships are enabled for the publication public | boolean if the publication has been made public
+paying-members-count | the count of paying members of the publication trial-members-count | the count of trial members of the publication guest-members-count | the count of guest members of the publication monthly-amount-in-cents | the sum of the membership fees, the publication earns in a month editor-name | the name of the publisher as shown on the Steady Page trial-period-activated | boolean if trial memberships are enabled for the publication public | boolean if the publication has been made public